tbullard/dstructs/README.md

 dstructs
 ========

-Collection of various data structures written in C
+Collection of various data structures written in C.